zzhmark/NIEND/README.md

 img = Raw().save('xxx.v3draw', img.reshape(1, *img.shape))      # saved as 4D
 img = load_image('xxx.tiff')
 ```

+## Repository Contents

+* niend.py: main filtering functions, you can import the functions within for your own use.
+* experiments: scripts performing all experiments.
+* plot: scripts plotting figures for our paper.
+* utils: for operating swc, computing metrics, etc.
+* examples: image and tracing files for the same neuronal block.

+More readme can be found under each folder.

 ## Authors
 Zuo-Han Zhao, Braintell, Southeast University